 At this time, LAUSD plans to open all campuses for in-person classes, 5 days a week.
 Outgoing Superintendent Buetner has stated that there will be the option for online learning for families.
 But the fall is a long, long way away (it's summer, people!) and things may change if there is any change in the number of cases in LA.
 Also, there are a lot of school districts in Southern California, so be sure to check the policy at your school.

 The rule we've been living under at Mommy Poppins during these changing times is to always verify before visiting.
 Institutions, businesses, and individuals are all making the decisions that are right for them, often on a daily changing basis.
 Check, verify, and keep following Mommy Poppins, as we update all our favorite local kids' museums, zoos, restaurants, and more as soon as the information is available.

 Museums in Los Angeles That Are Open

-Another Hollywood photo-op destination is open at reduced capacity, with masks and social distancing in place.
-These rooms and experiences are inspired by the work of Yayoi Kusama, so for families missing the Infinity Mirror Room at the Broad Museum, here's your chance to recreate a little of that digital art magic.
+Another Hollywood photo-op destination is open.
+These rooms and experiences are inspired by the work of Yayoi Kusama, so for families who love the Infinity Mirror Room at the Broad Museum, here's your chance to recreate a little of that digital art magic.

 The museum has reopened its campus and outdoor exhibits for visitors, while indoor exhibits and car barns remain closed.
-Train and trolley rides resume February 6.
+Train and trolley rides have also resumed.